 North’s predictions may be already occurring as well, with HSBC announcing this week it will only offer investment loans to existing customers.

 HSBC's Australian head of retail banking and wealth management Graham Heunis said the bank was taking steps to meet its regulatory requirements.

 “These mechanisms include limiting investor home loans to existing customers only, as well as providing owner occupier customers with a highly competitive variable rate.”

-That occurred in the same week that non-bank lender Mortgage Ezy announced mortgage packages that could see home loans with interest rates
+That occurred in the same week that non-bank lender Mortgage Ezy announced mortgage packages that could see home loans with interest rates below 3%.

 Under the Reduce Home Loan Combo, customers of the non-bank will be offered owner occupier home loans with interest rates as low as 2.5% if they settle an investment loan with the lender.

 The interest rate of an investment loan with Mortgage Ezy under the plan would be tied to an average rate of the big four’s standard variable rate for investments loans at the time the loan is written.